Federico Gatti: Amateur career

-In February 2015, Federico Gatti debuted with the first team, with whom he made four appearances that season.
+In February 2015, Federico Gatti debuted with the Pavarolo first team, with whom he made four appearances that season.
 The following season, Gatti was promoted to the first team and scored three goals in 27 Promozione appearances; he also won the award for the Best Youth Player of the season.
 His side were also promoted to Eccellenza, having won the Coppa Italia Promozione Piemonte–Valle d'Aosta.

 In 2016, Alessandria loaned Gatti to Saluzzo but not having found much space, Gatti returned to Pavarolo in mid-January 2017.
 At the end of the season, Pavarolo avoided relegation to Promozione.
 During the 2016–17 season, Gatti scored eight goals in 31 league appearances.

 In the following season (2017–18), due to financial problems, Pavarolo could not pay its players so the most-experienced players decided not to train or play in the last 10 league matches, and the under-19s team were promoted to the first team.
 Because Gatti was the tallest player on the squad, he changed his position from midfielder to defender.
 Gatti's side were relegated to Promozione at the end of the season.

 Verbania were impressed by Gatti's performances as a defender in a match against them, and they purchased him on a permanent contract in 2018.
 Gatti scored one goal in 34 league appearances and Verbania won the Eccellenza title.
 Gatti impressed Serie C side Cavese, who tried to purchase him but did not.
 In the following season (2019–20), Gatti scored three goals in 22 Serie D appearances prior to the interruption caused by the COVID-19 pandemic in Italy, and his side were relegated to Eccellenza.